 Also known as corneal molding, corneal reshaping, or night lenses, this exciting technique can let you see without the use of contacts or glasses during the day.
+When kids use Orthokeratology lenses, they can help prevent their eyes from needing stronger glasses year after year.
 If you are a candidate, you will be given special tests to determine your eye shape and custom lenses will be ordered for you.
 For more information you can visit http://www.orthokacademy.com/what-is-orthokeratology/

 Scleral Lenses for Irregular Corneas and Dry Eyes

 Scleral Lenses fit on the sclera (the "white" of the eye) and fully vault the cornea.
 These lenses are unbelievably comfortable and result in optically superb vision.
 Because they don't touch the cornea (the covering over the colored part of the eye), they are the lens of choice for people with dry eyes, keratoconus, and other types of irregular corneas.
 If you've had refractive surgery like RK or LASIK and you were told that your vision is not correctable with conventional lenses, sclerals may be the perfect answer for you.
 For more information you can visit http://www.sclerallens.org